 While wood pellets are made of real wood, they are a processed form of wood, and therefore they behave differently.
-For instance, when an unprocessed piece of wood gets wets it will swell but not lose its form.
+For instance, when an unprocessed piece of wood gets wet it will swell but not lose its form.
 However, if wood pellets get wet, they lose their form completely, and return back to the raw material they were produced from, sawdust.
 Therefore, the question of should you leave pellets in the hopper of a pellet grill/smoker is about concerns over moisture/humidity.
-In other words, will leaving pellets in the hopper leave them exposed to moisture leading to going bad?
-With the lid down on the hopper, you may not think so, and that can be true in some cases.
-However, as a general rule can/should you leave wood pellets in the hopper indefinitely?
-No. But depending on where you live and the time of year, the risk to the pellets from moisture does vary.
+In other words, will leaving pellets in the hopper leave them exposed to moisture leading them to go bad?
+Let’s discuss this.

 Not many people would describe BBQ wood pellets as ‘cheap’.
 Therefore, you want to protect them from moisture.
 But does that mean you should empty your hopper after every use?
 Not necessarily: Image – Amazon.com